Our Story

 As an advocate for Pasifika engagement and success, Raphael’s values align with the vision of the Wellington Pasifika Business Network.
 His strategic counsel serves as a valuable asset to the network, ensuring effective communication, strong reputations, and fruitful relationships in the business community.

-Toli Sagaga
+Toli Sagaga - Deputy Chair

 Toli has over 20 years of legal/policy experience in the private and public sectors in Aotearoa and in the UK.